Towards Interactive Reinforcement Learning with Intrinsic Feedback

-Nevertheless, non-stationarity has been a long on-going challenge faced by practically all BCI applications, making it an active area of research today.
-For example, transfer learning has been adopted to deal with these distribution shifts by using data from a source domain to either find latent features or learn parameters that capture the invariant underlying signal structure such that they can be transferred to some desired target domain \citep{kim_transfer_2013, kim_handlingtransfer_2016, abu_errpinvariance_2017, ehrlich_errpfeasibility_2019, iturrate_errptask_2013}.
+Nevertheless, non-stationarity has been a long ongoing challenge faced by practically all BCI applications, making it an active area of research today.
+For example, transfer learning has been adopted to deal with these distribution shifts by using data from a source domain to either find latent features or learn parameters that capture the invariant underlying signal structure such that they can be transferred to some desired target domain \citep{kim_transfer_2013, kim_handlingtransfer_2016, abu_errpinvariance_2017, ehrlich_errpfeasibility_2019, iturrate_errptask_2013,poole_errp_2022}.
 The source domain serves as the initial signal distribution and the target domain serves as the shifted signal distribution.
-Alternatively, adaptive classification where classifiers try to continuously learn from newly collected data in order to account for the shifts in signal distribution as they occur has also been applied towards overcoming non-stationarity \citep{millan_onlinebci_2004, shenoy_nonstation_2006}.
+Alternatively, adaptive classification where classifiers try to continuously learn from newly collected data in order to account for the shifts in signal distribution as they occur has been applied as well \citep{millan_onlinebci_2004, shenoy_nonstation_2006}.